Ready to rock that glow you got from using a self-tanner? But what about your face?

-However, most self-tanners on the market are only ideal for the body.
-But how about your face?
+Most self-tanners on the market are designed for the body.
 You might ask “Can you put self-tanner on your face?”
 It’s gonna look weird if you’ve got a gorgeous tan on your body, but a pale face!

-The good news is that many companies make self-tanners specifically for the face.
-These are a much better choice than using a typical tanner, as they are designed to work with the skin on the face.
+Many companies make self-tanners specifically for the face.
+These are a much better choice than using a standard tanner, as they are designed to work with the skin on the face.

-In this article, we’ll discuss why a facial self-tanner may be a good choice for you, and how to apply it.
+In this article, we’ll discuss why a facial self-tanner may be a good choice for you, and how to apply self-tanner to your face.
 But first, we’ll tell you why you should think twice about just using your standard self-tanner on your face.

 Can You Put Self-Tanner On Your Face?
 Yes, But…